glotzerlab/parsnip/_joss/paper.md

 in reconstructing large and complex structures.
 The detailed processing of structural data yields better alignment with reported space group and point group symmetries than existing tools, providing an ideal foundation for studies centered on material design.

+`parsnip` supports a dictionary-like lookup format for both scalar and tabular data, both of which can be expanded with globbing wildcards to simplify complex queries.
+Convenience methods for unit cell parameters, particle positions, and site symmetry data are exposed to streamline common workflows in materials data science, with clear documentation of conventions and units that eliminates ambiguities common to interdisciplinary research.
+Finally, our utilization of Numpy structured arrays for data storage ensures that Python, C, and Fortran libraries can all easily interoperate with `parsnip`, resulting in a stable, scalable dependency for scientific codebases ranging from nanoscience to the macroscale [@Freud2020].

 <!-- TODO: explain list of features, with code block example. one more paragraph-->